Alves24/CustomOrderGenerator/README.md

-# MEP - Custom application to generates orders for a waterproof paint factory
+# MEP - Custom application to generate orders for a waterproof paint factory

 ## About this project
 This program was designed to generate sales orders, save customer information and prices.